How to Balance a Checkbook: Simple Step-By-Step Guide

 Thanks for mentioning Adaptu!

-8. Avatar Jon - Free Money Wisdom says:
+8. Jon - Free Money Wisdom says:

 Praise the Lord for internet banking.
 I grew up in the days before internet banking as well, but thankfully the burden of manually balancing a checkbook is long gone.
 Although, I do know some stalwart people who swear by this method above all others.
 Personally, I like to keep receipts and follow the same simple guidelines as “optionsdude.” 🙂

-9. Avatar optionsdude says:
+9. optionsdude says:

 Yes, I know how to balance a checkbook since I grew up before the era of internet banking.
 I also know how to diagram sentences.
 Both are probably useful skills to know but not something that would be all that useful for everyday life.
 I haven’t balanced my checkbook in 5 or 6 years since I really got into online banking.
 I remember spending hours at my desk looking for the reason I was off by 1 or 2 cents.
 What a waste of time!
 I finally got to the point where I would just reconcile that penny or two and say screw it.
 Now I simply make sure that the expenses I actually pay out of the checkbook are what they should be.
 If so, all is cool.